Biomet Hip Replacements

 M2a implants were promoted as being specifically designed for active people.
 Former Olympian Mary Lou Retton even endorsed the M2a Magnum Large Metal Articulation System after receiving a total hip replacement using this device, along with Biomet’s Taperloc Hip Stem, in 2005.

-Patients and doctors reported more than 450 adverse events involving Magnum implants to the FDA.
-Complications included pain, swelling, premature device failure and fractures that required revision surgery.
+Patients and doctors reported over 450 adverse events involving Magnum implants to the FDA, citing complications such as persistent pain, swelling, implant loosening, premature device failure, fractures, pseudotumors, metallosis and systemic cobalt/chromium toxicity.

 Please seek the advice of a medical professional before making health care decisions.